When you buy a product through a link on our site, we may earn a commission. Learn More.

 Sliding or Hinged Doors

 Whether sliding or hinged doors are ideal depends on the dimensions of the available space for your commercial freezer and the amount of room there will be in the immediate vicinity.
 Hinged doors are generally more convenient for access to the contents, but those large doors can block walkways and interfere with other doorways depending on placement.
 Sliding doors can be cumbersome, but they are ideal for smaller spaces or freezers near walkways or entryways.
+Some freezers, like chest freezers or ice cream dipping cabinets, open from the top and need to be reached into from above.

 Benefits of Using Commercial Freezers